jfitisoff/insite/README.md

 # Basic Usage

 ## Creating a site object
-You just need to require the gem and then create a site class that includes the Insite module.
+To create a site, you just need to require the gem and then create a site class that includes the Insite module.
 ```ruby
 require 'insite'